ddttom/doc2web/docs/prd.md

    - Fixed the interaction between level counters and formatting segments

 These changes ensure that both the TOC and body content numbering now display correctly, maintaining the visual fidelity of the original DOCX document.

+#### 4.8.3 Enhanced TOC and Paragraph Numbering (v1.2.2)

+The implementation of TOC formatting and paragraph numbering has been significantly improved to enhance visual fidelity and user experience:

+1. **TOC Formatting Enhancements**:
+   - Implemented a flex-based layout for TOC entries that ensures proper alignment of text, dots, and page numbers
+   - Created leader dots using CSS background-image with radial gradients for precise control over appearance
+   - Applied right-alignment to page numbers for professional document appearance
+   - Fixed the "ragged" or multi-column appearance of the TOC by explicitly setting column-count: 1
+   - Enhanced the display properties to ensure proper vertical stacking of TOC entries

+2. **Paragraph Numbering Improvements**:
+   - Implemented CSS ::before pseudo-elements for displaying paragraph numbers
+   - Used data attributes to track numbering context without modifying document content
+   - Applied absolute positioning for precise placement of numbering elements
+   - Enhanced the CSS counter implementation to properly handle all numbering formats
+   - Fixed issues with missing or "zero" numbering in the body content
+   - Improved the hierarchical numbering string construction

+3. **Technical Implementation Details**:
+   - **Flex-based TOC Layout**:
+     - Each TOC entry is a flex container with `display: flex`
+     - Text content has `flex-grow: 0` to maintain its natural size
+     - Dots section has `flex-grow: 1` to fill available space
+     - Page numbers have `flex-grow: 0` with `text-align: right`
+     - Leader dots are created using CSS `background-image` with a radial gradient pattern

+   - **CSS ::before Implementation for Numbering**:
+     - Numbered elements receive `data-numbering-id`, `data-numbering-level`, and `data-format` attributes
+     - Parent elements have `position: relative` for proper positioning context
+     - The `::before` pseudo-element uses `position: absolute` with precise left positioning
+     - Width is explicitly set to ensure proper text flow
+     - Content is generated using CSS counters that match DOCX numbering definitions

+   - **Counter Reset Strategy**:
+     - Counter reset is applied at appropriate levels to maintain hierarchical structure
+     - Each level properly increments its own counter
+     - Hierarchical numbering strings are constructed using the appropriate format
+     - Level-specific styling ensures visual consistency with the original document

+These enhancements ensure that the generated HTML closely resembles the original DOCX document's appearance, providing end users with a more accurate and professional representation of their content.
+The implementation is completely generic and content-agnostic, working with any document regardless of language or domain.